William Wedgwood Benn, 1st Viscount Stansgate

 William Wedgwood Benn, 1st Viscount Stansgate, DSO, DFC, PC (10 May 1877 – 17 November 1960) was a British Liberal politician who later joined the Labour Party.
 A decorated Royal Air Force officer, he was Secretary of State for India between 1929 and 1931 and Secretary of State for Air between 1945 and 1946.
 He was the father of Tony Benn and the paternal grandfather of Hilary Benn.

 Background and education

 Born in Hackney, Benn was the second son of Sir John Benn, 1st Baronet.
 He was given the name Wedgwood because his mother, Elizabeth (Lily) Pickstone, was distantly linked to Josiah Wedgwood of the pottery family.
 Benn was educated at the Lycée Condorcet in Paris and at University College, London.
+His elder brother was the publisher, writer and political publicist Ernest Benn.